Surviving "State of Decay": The Basics

 Number of Outposts: 4

 This is an upgrade compared to the Church of Ascension.
 You get two extra Parking Spaces, and Storage instead of a Bedroom, but it’s basically the same.
-It’s also in the heart of Marshal so you have a lot of options for loot just around the corners.
+It’s also in the heart of Marshal so you have a lot of options for loot nearby.

 Savini Residence (picture 6)